Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 - The interaction between the car and guide rails is treated as a coupled dynamic system.
 - System response is evaluated using numerical simulation techniques.

-### MATLAB Implementation
+### MATLAB Simulation – Horizontal Vibrations
+MATLAB is used to simulate the lateral dynamic behavior of the elevator system using the following technical approach:

+- Formulation of lumped-parameter dynamic models for lateral motion
-- Definition of mass, stiffness, and damping parameters
+- Assembly of mass, stiffness, and damping matrices representing car–guide interactions
-- Evaluation of system natural frequencies
+- Eigenvalue and modal analysis to evaluate natural frequencies and mode shapes
-- Time-domain response analysis using numerical solvers
+- Time-domain response simulation using numerical ODE solvers such as `ode45`
-- Parametric studies on guide stiffness, damping, and elevator speed
+- Parametric studies on guide shoe stiffness, damping, and elevator speed
+- Visualization of lateral displacement, velocity, and acceleration responses using MATLAB plotting tools
+- Evaluation of ride comfort based on lateral acceleration levels

 ---